-90 Resource consent was lodged on 1 March to construct a heritage centre at 6 Argyle Street, Oban.
+92 Resource consent was lodged on 1 March to construct a heritage centre at 6 Argyle Street, Oban.
 This application has been limited notified to adjoining residents and two submissions have been received in support.
 As no submissions were received in opposition a decision can be made under delegated authority without the need for a hearing.
+In late July the Rakiura Heritage Centre received a resource consent from Council.